Social Work

 Foundation Year Field Instruction and Integrative Seminar

-- SOW 5629 - MSW Human Diversity and Social Justice
+- SOW 5629 - Theories and Applications of Structural Social Work

 3 Credit Hours

-- SOW 5757 - History, Philosophy and Theory of Social Work Practice*
+- SOW 5757 - The History and Philosophy of Social Work*

 3 Credit Hours